khaicybers/AndoidRAT/src/api/README.txt

-Please make sure that all the libraries in the current folder are included correctly into AndroratServer.
+Please make sure that all the libraries in the current folder are included correctly into AndoidRATServer.
 Otherwise some functionalities will certainly not work.